arfct/mizaru/README.md

 ### Setup mizaru to auto-start

 1. Open a terminal window on your Raspberry Pi.
-2. Edit the .bashrc file for the user you want to automatically start the program for by running the command ﻿nano ~/.bashrc.
+2. Edit the .bashrc file for the user you want to automatically start the program for by running the command `nano ~/.bashrc`
-3. Scroll to the bottom of the file and add the command to start the program.
-For example, if you want to start the ﻿chromium-browser program, you would add the following line: chromium-browser
+3. Scroll to the bottom of the file and add the command to start the program `node ~/mizaru/mizaru.js`
 4. Save the file by pressing Ctrl+X, then Y, then Enter.
 5. Restart your Raspberry Pi to apply the changes.